sihtinen/MechGame/README.md

 # Untitled Mech Game
 Personal game project - a 3rd person mech action game made with Unity 2022.3

-!!!
-Project currently freezed due to incoming changes to Unity Engine licencing terms.
-I'm evaluating and choosing my next main game engine at the moment.
-I plan on porting this project there after I've chosen an engine that is worth investing time into.

 Currently building a vertical slice of the game where all core game systems are in an MVP state.
 All visual assets are pure placeholders and there for game systems development purposes only.